 The highest priority highway project for the Commission is the ongoing full depth roadway total reconstruction of the east/west Turnpike Mainline and Northeast Extension.
 This work includes the reconstruction and widening of the roadway, the widening of the median, and the replacement of both Mainline and overhead bridges.
-To date, approximately 132 miles of total reconstruction have been completed and approximately 19 miles are currently in construction.
+To date, approximately 140 miles of total reconstruction have been completed and approximately 11 miles are currently in construction with another 82 miles either in the planning or design phase.
 Total reconstruction projects from Milepost 40 to 44, Milepost 202 to 206, Milepost 242 to 245, and Milepost A-31 to A-38 are in construction.
 Currently, approximately 82 miles are in design.